mrnateriver/vue-component-static-loader/README.md

 @Component({
   _compiled: true,
-  ...require("./test.pug?vue&type=template&lang=pug"), // If Webpack is configured correctly this will import 'render' and 'staticRenderFns' functions into component options, which is what vue-loader does
+   /* If Webpack is configured correctly this will import 'render' and
-  styles: require("test1.css?vue&type=style&lang=css&index=0"), // If bundle is targeted for Node.js (SSR) then this will import '__inject__' function which will be used by decorator runtime; otherwise the styles will be inserted into document <head> immediately if vue-style-loader/style-loader is configured
+      'staticRenderFns' functions into component options, which is what vue-loader does. */ ...require("./test.pug?vue&type=template&lang=pug"), /* If bundle is targeted for Node.js (SSR) then this will import '__inject__' function which will be used by decorator runtime;
+     otherwise the styles will be inserted into document <head>
+     immediately if vue-style-loader/style-loader is configured. */
+  styles: require("test1.css?vue&type=style&lang=css&index=0"),
-  __file: "inputFile.ts", // This will be the source file name
+  /* This will be the source file name.*/
+  __file: "inputFile.ts",
-  // _moduleId: "%HASH%-0" // And if bundle is targeted for Node.js (SSR) then module ID will also be inserted for Vue SSR }) export class HelloComponent extends Vue {
+  /* And if bundle is targeted for Node.js (SSR) then module ID will
+     also be inserted for Vue SSR. */
+  // _moduleId: "%HASH%-0"
+})
+export class HelloComponent extends Vue {
 }